 Just like the non-alcoholic beer, these non-alcoholic wine choices are a great way to limit your alcohol intake.

 Pri Secco Organic Cuvée Nr 29 (0.0%) - Coming to us from Germany, this non-alcoholic wine contains a mix of apple and pear, with added herbs, spices and flowers (especially roses.

 Belvoir Shiraz Without The Hangover (0.0%) - If you still want to drink a deep red wine but without the alcohol, this is a great option.
 This non-alcohol wine has a "grown-up" taste with notes of blackcurrant, vanilla and a semi-sweet fruity flavour.
 Surprisingly, it also has a slightly mouth drying finish with a hint of spice normally associated with a Shiraz red wine.
 It's like you're drinking the real thing!

 Vintense Cabernet Sauvignon (0.0%) - This lovely non-alcoholic wine has wonderful notes of cherry and cranberry and pairs well with strong-tasting meat and cheese.
 A great full-bodied option with no alcohol content.

-If you want to lower your alcohol intake, another option would be to opt for drinks that have low alcohol content.
-Obviously they're not as common in bars and pubs as normal alcoholic drinks, but they're still available.
+However, if you want to lower your alcohol intake, another option would be to opt for drinks that have low alcohol content.
+Obviously, they're not as common in bars and pubs as normal alcoholic drinks, but they're still available.
 They're also a great option to have at home for dinner parties or special occasions since you can take the time to find the ones you like, as bars won't have the largest selection.